 against flood losses, blending lessons from past storms like Katrina with

 forward-thinking strategies.
-Start by elevating valuables, move furniture,
+Start by elevating valuables and moving furniture,

 electronics, and irreplaceable items to upper floors or attic spaces before a